captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 What happened?
 ---
 ## PAOLA:
-I’m old, what can I tell you?
+I’m old, what can I say?
 ---
 The dentist told me I needed new teeth,
 ---